 Inertia, and/or the thought that people always want cash, has fueled the deprioritization of recognition.
 Some believe people always prefer cash thinking it’s better and can be used on anything they want, including experiences.
 But cash has “diminishing marginal utility”.
 Cash is more likely spent quietly paying bills.
 Cash is transactional, not shared and not social.
 And the organizational impact you want from a recognition program (higher engagement, productivity and performance) is lost with cash.

 Solution: Recognition has been proven to have a major impact on employee engagement, and quiet cash-based programs won’t help you build the awareness you need to be successful.
 Prioritize reward programs that empower employees to confidently celebrate each other’s achievements, building a culture of recognition and stronger relationships across teams.
+Consider incorporating more options like non-monetary employee incentives.
 You can hear the full context of this discussion point at the 19:16 mark.

 For those looking to inspire employee motivation through more meaningful recognition efforts, check out one of our favorite eBooks on how to inspire employee motivation.
-And to learn more about Blueboard and get in touch with our team, simply reach out via the Request Demo button above ^^.
+And to learn more about Blueboard and get in touch with our team, request a demo today.